gtembry/301-daily-journal/LJ-code-301.md

 # Learning journal code 301 - day 16

 Today I learned that we could not capture a screenshot of point on a map using the google maps api, then exporting it to said captured image to a different page.

+## Learning journal code 301 - day 17

+Today I learned that 401 entrance exam was ridiculous, I initially thought it was just me who struggled with the test.
+But, we reviewed the exam in class and clarified some questions.
+Also, our email function on our notePage just needs a bodyparser.
+Let's not forget that.